Your Goal: Mental calmness, free from mental agitation.

 Next: Meditation Skill 03: Mindful Presence.

-As you enjoy physically relaxing, a feeling of comfort will grow in your body.
-This will make you more aware of the tension and effort to do the meditation held in your mind.
-By releasing slow breaths out through your nose and relaxing your eyelids, you will learn to relax mentally.
+As you enjoy relaxing, a feeling of comfort will grow in your body.
+As your body relaxes you will become more aware of effort and tension held in your mind.
+In Skill 02, you will learn to mentally relax with slow breaths out through your nose while relaxing your eyelids.

 During Meditation Skill 02, your meditation remains the same as Meditation Skill 01, except now you include a slow out-breath through your nose while relaxing your eyelids to calm any feeling of mental restlessness or agitation that may have built up during the day.
 As you mentally relax, you will access a deeper sense of comfort, ease and increased awareness of presence in your body and how nice it feels.